Worst of Both Worlds: Biases Compound in Pre-trained Vision-and-Language Models: Methodology

 \subsection{Sources of Gender Bias}

-We define gender bias as undesirable variations in how the model associates an entity with different genders, particularly when they reinforce harmful stereotypes.\footnote{In this work, we use ``male" and ``female" to refer to historical definitions of gender presentation.
-We welcome recommendations on how to generalize our analysis to a more valid characterization of gender and expression.} We identify three sources of learned bias when visual-linguistic models are making masked word predictions - \textbf{visual-linguistic pre-training,} the \textbf{visual context}, and the \textbf{language context}.
-Visual-linguistic pre-training refers to biases the model has learned while being exposed to image-text pairs during pre-training, whereas the other two are biases expressed during inference.
+We identify three sources of learned bias when visual-linguistic models are making masked word predictions - \textbf{visual-linguistic pre-training,} the \textbf{visual context}, and the \textbf{language context}.
+The former refers to biases learned from image-text pairs during pre-training, whereas the latter two are biases expressed during inference.